siggame/Arena/README.md

 Now, there is a default Compute Engine API service account.

 9. Create a key for it as a JSON.
 Save this in the secrets folder.
+Go to navigation menu, IAM & Admin → Service Account → actions → create new key → save as JSON
 10. Create main.tf, replacing the project name with your own.
 11. The resource google_compute_instance default should work.